TOP 12 POUND-FOR-POUND MEN

 33-0-1

-- His father Bill Haney rebuilt his life after serving 40 months in federal prison, using boxing as a vehicle to build a new life and mold Devin into a world champion.
+- His father Bill Haney rebuilt his life after serving 40 months in federal prison, using boxing as a vehicle to build a new path and mold Devin into a world champion.
+The two have stayed inseparable as fighter and trainer ever since.